sv-giampa/AgileRMI/README.md

 # CoarseRMI
-A simple Java library that implements a coarse Remote Method Invocation
+A simple Java library that implements a coarse Remote Method Invocation.

 This is a Java library useful to create network applications, without socket programming, by simply defining the business interfaces of the objects that you want to export on the network.